 2 This overview represents a selection of the full HCX sensor chip portfolio.

-3 Covalent immobilization capacity was assessed by injecting 100 µg/mL bovine serum albumin (BSA) in 5 mM sodium acetate pH 5.0, with 1 µRIU corresponding approximately to 1 RU.
+3 Covalent immobilization capacity was determined by injecting 100 µg/mL bovine serum albumin (BSA) in 5 mM sodium acetate pH 5.0, with 1 µRIU corresponding approximately to 1 RU.
+Maximum covalent coupling yields can vary and depend strongly on the properties of the protein to be immobilized.
+Under optimal conditions, typical coupling efficiencies range from approximately 20–45 % of the respective electrostatic preconcentration capacity, with acidic proteins generally exhibiting lower coupling efficiencies.

 4 Ligands require an NHS-reactive amine.